fabiola-rojas/techcat2025/README.md

 ```
 We can also do inline code fencing.
 For example, to import a module in Python you can use the `import` command.
 > [!TIP]
-> Helpful advice for doing thing better or more easily.
+> Helpful advice for doing things better or more easily.

 Just plain quote
 > This is a quote